 The company lets you spend your digital currency anywhere in the world just as you would with any other credit or debit card.
 The exchange provides over 50 types of cryptocurrencies, and deposits and account holders get their rewards immediately.

-The card does not charge any extra fees for purchases or ATM withdrawals and offers other features like 24/7 customer support and fraud protection.
+The card does not charge any extra fees for purchases or ATM withdrawals (although there are cash advance fees) and offers other features like 24/7 customer support and fraud protection.

-Offers rewards in bitcoin and 60+ other currencies.
+Cryptos Supported: Offers rewards in bitcoin and 50+ other currencies.
 (Full List)

 - Cryptocurrency awards converted in real-time.